guillep/idx-reader/README.md

 ```

 The returned object is an array of arrays that depends on the file you're reading.
 For example, if your file contains a single dimensional data, then you will get an array with data.
 Likewise, if your file contains 2-dimensional data you will get an array of arrays with data.

-## What is implemented so far (and what is not)

-We already implemented:
- - Unsigned byte reading

-This implementation still lacks support for
- - Signed byte reading
- - Short integer reading
- - integer reading
- - float reading
- - double reading